Digging bunds in Kenya

 How does it work?

-By breaking open the hard top layer of soil and allowing rainwater to pool and soak into the ground.
-This one-time intervention ensures less flooding occurs in heavy downpours and less topsoil is washed away.
+By breaking open the hard top layer of soil and allowing rainwater to pool and soak into the ground, this one-time intervention ensures a lifetime of impact—less flooding occurs in heavy downpours, and less topsoil is washed away.
 It also enables perennial grass and plant species to return and thrive.
-Not only does the project bring local employment, including to Masai women, but it also inspires whole communities to regreen their land.
-Much of the work is close to national parks and helps provide wildlife corridors for endangered species, by connecting wild and semi wild areas.
+The project brings local employment, including to Masai women, and inspires whole communities to regreen their land.
+Much of the work is close to national parks and helps provide wildlife corridors for endangered species by connecting wild and semi-wild areas.

 How do we know it's working?

 Justdiggit takes impact measurement very seriously and outline their methodology and metrics in their impact report.
-So far over 315,000 water bunds have been dug, capturing millions of cubic metres of water and allowing it soak into the soil, and over 380,000 hectares of dry land is under restoration.
+So far over 450,000 water bunds have been dug, transforming the landscapes, capturing millions of cubic metres of water and allowing it soak into the soil.
+And over 430,000 hectares of dry land is already under restoration, with grasses and other flora and fauna returning in abundance.

 Star fact